AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::DedicatedHost.md

     },
     "ActionOnMaintenance": {
       "Type": "String",
-      "Description": "The policy used to migrate the instances from the dedicated hostwhen the dedicated host fails or needs to be repaired online.Valid values: Migrate: Instances are migrated to another physical server and restarted.If the dedicated host is attached with disks that are not local disks, the default value is Migrate.Stop: Instances on the dedicated host are stopped.
-If the dedicated host cannot be repaired,the instances are migrated to another physical server and restarted.If the dedicated host is attached with local disks, the default value is Stop.", "AllowedValues": [
+      "Description": "The policy used to migrate the instances from the dedicated hostwhen the dedicated host fails or needs to be repaired online.Valid values: Migrate: Instances are migrated to another physical server and restarted.
+If the dedicated host is attached with disks that are not local disks, the default value is Migrate.Stop: Instances on the dedicated host are stopped.
+If the dedicated host cannot be repaired,the instances are migrated to another physical server and restarted.
+If the dedicated host is attached with local disks, the default value is Stop.", "AllowedValues": [
         "Migrate",
         "Stop"